Cartoon Network, LP v. CSC Holdings, Inc.

 Cartoon Network, LP v.
 CSC Holdings, Inc., 536 F.3d 121 (2nd Cir., 2008), was a United States Court of Appeals for the Second Circuit decision regarding copyright infringement in the context of DVR (digital video recorder) systems operated by cable television service providers.
-It is notable for partially overturning the Ninth Circuit precedent MAI Systems Corp. v.
+It is notable for distinguishing the Ninth Circuit precedent MAI Systems Corp. v.
 Peak Computer, Inc., regarding whether a momentary data stream is a "copy" per copyright law.

 In this case, Cablevision, a cable television provider, sought to implement a DVR service for its subscribers, allowing them to create copies of programs to be replayed at a later time.
 A consortium of copyright holders in the television and film industries sued for direct copyright infringement on the grounds of unlawful copying and public performance.
 The Second Circuit ruled that the DVR service did not constitute infringement.

 Background

 Cablevision, a cable television provider, announced the development of a "Remote Storage DVR" (RS-DVR) service in 2006.
 Similar in operation to a traditional digital video recorder (DVR), Cablevision's DVR allowed customers to pause, record, replay, and rewind previously recorded content.
-Unlike traditional DVRs, which require an appliance containing a hard drive to be placed in the home of the subscriber, the Cablevision DVR stored content on servers at company facilities.
+Unlike traditional DVRs, which require a device containing a hard drive to be placed in the home of the subscriber, the Cablevision DVR stored content on servers at company facilities.

 To implement the DVR service, Cablevision streamed their existing digital television programming through a second server, which identified requested content, then copied this content and held the copy for a brief period before transmitting it to the subscriber for their later retrieval.
 At various points in the system, content was buffered for brief durations (0.1 and 1.2 seconds respectively).
 Content requested by a particular subscriber was stored separately and independently for that person and a replay option was only offered to them.

 Upon announcing the new service, Cablevision was sued for direct copyright infringement by a consortium of television and movie copyright holders including Turner Broadcasting and its subsidiaries Cartoon Network and CNN; Twentieth Century Fox; NBCUniversal subsidiaries NBC and Universal Studios; Paramount Pictures; Disney and its subsidiary ABC; and CBS.
 The consortium sued only for declaratory relief and injunctive relief on the grounds of direct copyright infringement, excluding from consideration the topic of contributory copyright infringement.
 In its response, Cablevision waived any potential defense based on fair use.